 Studies have found young children can develop new, returning or ongoing health problems after falling ill with the coronavirus, or what’s known as “long COVID,” but it’s not known how frequently.

 Serious outcomes are very rare in young kids, so it’s important not to overstate them.
 But as some experts and officials have pointed out, it’s exceedingly rare for young children to die from anything — and with vaccination, many of the worst outcomes are avoidable.

 A CDC analysis also found that compared with other illnesses children are now routinely vaccinated for, COVID-19 causes similar or significantly more hospitalizations or deaths.

 “It’s outrageous that 200 children have died — and more will — if we can prevent this,” said Dr. Sarah Long, a professor of pediatrics at Drexel University College of Medicine, during the CDC’s advisory committee meeting reviewing the data on the shots.

 “Although my career in pediatric infectious diseases has been extremely long and I have saved a few lives, I have the ability with a vote today to save more lives than my particular decisions in extremely sick children have saved for my career,” she said, adding that she thinks all kids should get vaccinated.

-“I think the vaccine should be available for, certainly, high-risk children” and for families worried about COVID-19, Dr. H. Cody Meissner, chief of pediatric infectious diseases at Tufts Children’s Hospital, said during the committee meeting.
+“I think the vaccine should be available for, certainly, high-risk children” and for families worried about COVID-19, Dr. H. Cody Meissner, then-chief of pediatric infectious diseases at Tufts Children’s Hospital, said during the committee meeting.
 “But I … feel very strong that parents understand how small these numbers are.
 It’s a very low risk from the vaccine, but it’s also a very low risk from the infection itself.”

 The committee was nevertheless in broad agreement that the benefits of the vaccines outweighed the risks and that parents should have the option to vaccinate their children.